 As a JIA parent, Daniel knows the daily struggles of this disease.
 His family attended one of our weekends.
 After such a successful weekend for his family, he applied to become a CCAA committee member.

 As a sufferer of JIA herself, Monique volunteers her time to help lead groups and takes part in activities on our weekends.
 She is loved by many of the children that have met her on our weekends and is an inspiration to them all.

 Charles’ sister, Vicky Cox, suffered with JIA, and as a sibling knows the impact it can have on a family.
 To help CCAA, he brings professional experience in Marketing and business.

 Shelley is often the first point of contact for people when they get in touch with the CCAA.
-She does the administration, marketing and website updates for the charity.
+She organises the weekends, admin, online marketing and website updates for the charity.

 Some faces have left and come back onto the committee, some have moved on and some are still with us!
 But one thing is for certain, each and every person brings so much value to the charity and it’s because of these amazing volunteers that we are still here today, 30 years on.

 We have had the absolutely pleasure of meeting some wonderful families over the years.
 To see so many friendships made and hear so many parents breath a sigh of relief as they leave the weekend full of information, is a great testimony to everything that our volunteers do.
 Thank you to each and every family that has attended over the years and continues to support CCAA today.